Kapendev/joka/README.md

 If you try to call it from a `@nogc` function, the compiler will reject it simply because the attribute is missing.
 What this shows is that attributes in D are a design tool, not a memory management tool.

+> *Author's note (Kapendev):
-For what it's worth, I (Kapendev) don't use attributes in my own projects except for libraries.
+> For what it's worth, I don't use attributes in my own projects except for libraries.
-I recommend avoiding them most of the time, especially if you're new to D.
+> I recommend avoiding them most of the time, especially if you're new to D.*

 ### Why are you supporting the D garbage collector?